radix/sureberus/doc/src/schema-selection.md

 # Dynamically selecting schemas

-Sureberus has useful directives for *selecting* schemas to apply based on various aspects of the input value.
+Sureberus has a directive for *selecting* schemas to apply based on various aspects of the input value, called [`choose_schema`](./directives.md#choose_schema).
+This directive is meant to be passed a dict, which must include a single sub-directive.
-These directives should always be preferred over the [`anyof` or `oneof`](./directives.md#of-anyof-oneof) directives, since they provide much nicer error messages and represent the schema in a more principled way.

 ## Schema selection based on dict keys: when_key_is, when_key_exists